hyperoslo/api-playbook/README.md

 ## Versioning

-On standart rails applications, there are 3 used schemas for versioning
+On standard Rails applications, there are 3 used schemas for versioning:

   * Url